-Business development can sometimes feel like an emotional black art, then it gets technical.
 Sales and marketing can be time-consuming, counter-intuitive, costly and frustratingly difficult.
-This complexity is why you want a marketing coach to help you navigate and de-risk your investment.
+This complexity is why you want a sales and digital marketing coach to help you navigate, accelerate and de-risk your investment.

-It doesn’t matter if you’re managing marketing in-house or hiring an agency.
-There’s a high risk of focusing on tactics you’re not prepared to benefit from.
+It doesn’t matter if you’re managing sales and marketing in-house or hiring an agency.
+There’s a high risk of focusing on tactics that get you busy but don’t create results.

 The easiest place to start is to reach out and have a conversation.
-There’s no pitching or high pressure sales.
-Sales and Marketing Coaching is a collaboration and there needs to be a mutal fit.
+There’s no pitching or high-pressure sales.
+Sales and Marketing Coaching is a collaboration, and there needs to be a mutual fit.

 For a quick primer on the topic, read Coaching + Marketing.
-If you really want to understand our approach, read our book Mastering Marketing.
-It breaks the business development process down into 20-steps to follow.
+To understand our approach in detail, read our book Mastering Marketing.
+It breaks down the business development process into a sequence of steps to follow.
 We also offer a series of free ebooks and helpful articles on our blog to help you take control of your business development process.